tekumara/fastws/README.md

 # fastws

-FastAPI example of running in the background and responded using Websockets
+FastAPI example of running in the background and responding via a Websocket

 ## Contributing